 Swiss immigrants first arrived and settled in present-day Potawatomie, Nemaha, and Allen Counties.

 The Swan Creek and Black River bands of the Chippewa tribe inhabit 8,320 acres in Franklin County.

-Nearly all the tribes in the eastern part of the Territory cede the greater part of their lands prior to the passage of the Kansas territorial act and are eventually moved south to the future state of Oklahoma.
+Nearly all the tribes in the eastern part of the Territory ceded the greater part of their lands prior to the passage of the Kansas territorial act and were eventually moved south to the future state of Oklahoma.

 The First regular newspaper in Kansas: Kansas Weekly Herald is published in Leavenworth.